Elizabeth Deane: Career

-As part of her work for American Experience, Deane was executive producer for "The Rockefellers" in 2000, and wrote, directed and produced Part 1.
+Continuing her work for American Experience, Deane was executive producer for "The Rockefellers" in 2000, and wrote, directed and produced Part 1.
 She was executive producer of "Ulysses S. Grant", which aired in 2002.
 She also wrote, produced, and directed part two of "Ulysses S. Grant".
-Reconstruction: The Second Civil War followed in 2004.
-Deane was series producer for Reconstruction, and she wrote and produced part two of the series.
-Reconstruction gained a Writers Guild Award nomination for Deane.
+"Reconstruction: The Second Civil War" followed in 2004.
+Deane was series producer for "Reconstruction", and she wrote and produced part two of the series.
+Deane was awarded an Erik Barnouw Award for "Reconstruction" from the Organization of American Historians as well as a Writers Guild Award nomination.
 She was series producer and wrote "John & Abigail Adams" for The Presidents in 2006.
 "John & Abigail Adams" was also nominated for a Writers Guild Award.

-In 2009, she was co-creator and executive producer of a second musical history for WGBH and the BBC, Latin Music USA.
+In 2009, she was co-creator and executive producer of a second musical history for GBH and the BBC, Latin Music USA.
 The four-part series documented music created by Latinos in the U.S. and was featured at the Aspen Ideas Festival.

+More recently Deane served as an executive producer for the four-part PBS series American Veteran, which premiered in 2021.
+Produced by Insignia Films and subtitled "You are Never the Same", the series described the veteran experience across the arc of American history and explored the present deep divide between veterans and civilians, who have no idea what it means to serve.
+Each episode was narrated by a different veteran, including actor Drew Carey and Senator Tammy Duckworth.
+As one critic described the series, "It asks civilians to walk a mile in veteran boots, and it lights a path for the journey."

-Deane has also worked with WGBH's Media Library and Archives writing short essays featuring programming from the archives for the WGBH digital program guide.
-The essays are posted on Open Vault, the website of the WGBH archives.
+Deane has also worked in support of GBH's Media Library and Archives, writing short essays featuring programming from the archives for the GBH digital program guide.
+The essays are posted on Open Vault, the website of the GBH archives.